rebane2001/lyra.horse-blog/blog/content/posts/2024-09-slides-vrp/index.md

 <!-- https://tallinn.bsides.ee/2024/ -->
 i tried to keep this writeup condensed because i'm also presenting my research with additional story elements at [bsides tallinn 2024](https://tallinn.bsides.ee/) the same day this blogpost goes out. i hope it goes well! i'm not sure when the bsides talk recordings will be released (keep an eye on [this channel](https://www.youtube.com/@bsidestallinn427/videos)), but for now you can check out [the slides](https://docs.google.com/presentation/d/10LlimFowOJ_noDrJsv4CnRgU8XoUKRAa6YjTeJFrs70/edit)!

-as with my previous posts, everything on the page is just html/css crafted with love. no images, javascript, or other external resources, and just 1337kB (TBD) gzipped! it takes a lot of time and effort compared to just throwing screenshots on the page, but i think it's really fun to have a blogpost come to life like that, with interactivity and all. and it's responsive!
+as with my previous posts, everything on the page is just html/css crafted with love. no images, javascript, or other external resources, and just 31kB gzipped (that's 5 seconds over dial-up)! it takes a lot of time and effort compared to just throwing screenshots on the page, but i think it's really fun to have a blogpost come to life like that, with interactivity and all. and it's responsive!

 i hope this writeup is conherent and interesting to read, the attack chain involves quite a few elements so the article is all over the place at times, you can always feel free to ask me any questions if anything's unclear ^^

 love you all &lt;3!

-**Discuss this post on:** [twitter](https://twitter.com/rebane2001/), [mastodon](https://infosec.exchange/@rebane2001/), [lobsters](https://lobste.rs/s/)
+**Discuss this post on:** twitter, mastodon, lobsters

 [^goog]: This specific example will probably display a warning - but let's just pretend it doesn't.
-[^1]: Google dorks are blabla
+[^dorks]: Dorks are the various search operations and tricks you can use on Google, such as `site:docs.google.com` or `inurl:document`.
-[^2]: The [Internet Archive](https://web.archive.org/) allows listing all archived URLs for a domain, quite handy for recon.
+[^iarchive]: The [Internet Archive](https://web.archive.org/) allows listing all archived URLs for a domain, quite handy for recon.
-[^3]: The [VRP](https://bughunters.google.com/about/rules/google-friends/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) is Google's bug bounty program, and its panel is a group of people who decide how much $$$ you'll get for a bug.
+[^thevrp]: The [VRP](https://bughunters.google.com/about/rules/google-friends/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) is Google's bug bounty program, and its panel is a group of people who decide how much $$$ you'll get for a bug.
 [^root]: Every Google Drive file and folder has an ID associated with it, and your entire drive's Root folder is no exception!
 Want to find yours?
 Open Drive's page with DevTools open, and then search for `9PVA` in the network requests.
 [^wyo]: I'm using this domain as an example because it's short and came up a lot in my Google searches, but there isn't anything special about it, you can use other gsuite domains too.
 In case anyone from the [Wyoming goverment](https://ets.wyo.gov/cybersecurity) happens across this post - no, this isn't touching your IT systems in any way, it's only affecting Google's systems and they're already aware of and working on the topics discussed in this blog post.